-Rejuvenation of riverine system is an approach to conserve the riverbed, riparian ecosystem and most importantly, the watershed.
-It aids re-establishing adequate flow of water in rivulets that have been encroached or have dried up.
+Rejuvenation of the riverine system is an approach to conserve the riverbed, riparian ecosystem, and most importantly, the watershed.
+It aids in re-establishing an adequate flow of water in rivulets that have been encroached on or have dried up.
 The sustainability of such an initiative is entirely dependent on community participation.

 The Manimala River and its watershed are highly polluted by unchecked encroachments, dumping of domestic waste and thousands of liters of municipal sewage daily, destroying mountain wetlands, blocking springs and streams, and polluting groundwater.
 This results in scarcity of drinking water, loss of biodiversity, and danger of floods and landslides.
 This project engages with the local community and administration to address these issues and secure the Manimala River and 781 sq. km. of the watershed area.